PabloLec/StarryLines/README.md

 #### What should not be in StarryLines

-Tutorials, cheatsheets, boilerplates, roadmaps and other directories that are not code or not actual projects.
+Tutorials, cheat sheets, lists, roadmaps and other repositories that are not code or not actual projects.
 Some filters are in place as well as a manual exclusion list.
-It is possible that there are irrelevant entries in the tables.
+It is possible that there still are irrelevant entries in the tables.
 If you think you see a repository that doesn't belong, please [open an issue](https://github.com/PabloLec/StarryLines/issues/new?assignees=PabloLec&labels=enhancement&template=repo_removal.md&title=Repository+deletion).

 # Score calculation

 The score is obtained by dividing the number of stars by the number of lines of code.
-Star count is adjusted and several operations are applied on the code to obtain a relevant number of lines.
+Star count is adjusted and several operations are applied to the code to obtain a relevant number of lines.

 ### Star count